Training course materials developed and delivered to the Ministry of Health include:

 - Trace lost to follow-up clients on pre-ART and ART services and reduce the number of patients lost to follow-up.

 - Provide health education and adherence counseling at hospitals and within the community.

 Strengthening the Tiered Laboratory System.
 Effective laboratory services are essential for the prevention, diagnosis, and treatment monitoring of HIV/AIDS programs.
-Ethiopian laboratories can be a constraining factor for ART scale-up due to a lack of infrastructure and human resources.
+When laboratories lack sufficient infrastructure and human resources, they can be a constraining factor for ART scale-up.

-I-TECH, partnering with the Ethiopian Health and Nutrition Research Institute (EHNRI) and RHBs, provides technical assistance to regional labs, 38 hospitals, and 23 health centers' HIV laboratories in the regions of Amhara, Tigray, and Afar.
-Twenty-five million people live in these three regions where there are approximately 404,000 people infected with HIV/AIDS and approximately 108,000 who need ART.
+I-TECH, partnering with the Ethiopian Health and Nutrition Research Institute (EHNRI) and RHBs, provided technical assistance to regional labs, 38 hospitals, and 23 health centers' HIV laboratories in the regions of Amhara, Tigray, and Afar.
+Twenty-five million people live in these three regions where there are approximately 400,000 people infected with HIV/AIDS.

-I-TECH's field-based laboratory support program provides mentoring and laboratory-associated trainings to laboratory and health care professionals.
-It also helps to upgrade or renovate laboratory set-ups by providing lab essentials, engaging in laboratory-related troubleshooting, offering technical assistance to ART referral linkages, and to the national ART scale-up program.
+I-TECH's field-based laboratory support program provided mentoring and laboratory-associated trainings to laboratory and health care professionals.
+It helped to upgrade or renovate laboratory set-ups by providing lab essentials, engaging in laboratory-related troubleshooting, offering technical assistance to ART referral linkages, and to the national ART scale-up program.

 The training on HIV diagnosis contributed to improved access to HIV testing, which significantly increased the number of HIV-tested individuals and also contributed to an increased number of HIV-infected individuals who were able to be enrolled in HIV prevention and care and treatment in the three regions.
 For example, as of April 2014, more than 56,000 people were on ART at the I-TECH-supported sites.